Ria Ritchie: Musical style

 Ria Ritchie's style of music yearned from when she started singing from the age of 12.
 She taught herself the guitar from the age of 17.
 She grew up listening to a lot of Motown and soul music and her music is influenced by artists such as Alicia Keys, Beyoncé, Keisha White, John Legend, Aretha Franklin, Lauryn Hill, Plan B, Marvin Gaye, Stevie Wonder, and Al Green.
 She has done a few covers from some of these artists on her YouTube page.

-Voice and timbre
+Voice

-Ria Ritchie is an alto Lyric Coloratura soprano with vocal range spanning a voice type more than four octaves (Scientific pitch notation: E3-D7).
+Ria Ritchie is an alto lyric coloratura soprano with a vocal range type spanning more than four octaves (scientific pitch notation: E3–D7).